-- Communicate research findings clearly to different audiences, and design an appropriate strategy for achieving impact from population health research findings
+- Communicate research plans and findings to different audiences, and design an appropriate strategy for achieving impact from population health science research

 Principles of Epidemiology

 The module will be delivered using a combination of lectures, workshops, group discussion and experiential learning.
 Some reading and preparatory work will be required prior to most sessions.

 This module will be assessed by a written research protocol or analysis plan for the dissertation to be handed in three weeks after the end of the module.